-Much like a harness, a dog cooling jacket is designed to fit on your dog in a comfortable way and reduce heat.
+Much like a dog harness, a dog cooling jacket is designed to fit on your dog comfortably and reduce heat.
 With humans, we have the (arguably anyway) luxury of sweating to cool ourselves down.
 Sadly, canines do not share this with their owners so often need some help in keeping cool.
 This is where a cooling jacket comes in, adding a protective cooling layer for your dog.

 How do Dog Cooling Vests Work?

 We can thank the Ancient Egyptians for industrialising the simple act of holding a wet finger in the air when there’s a breeze.
-The concept is evaporative cooling and it is the earliest known forms of air conditioning.
-Referred to as swamp coolers in the USA, this method is not only effective but cheap.
+The concept is evaporative cooling, and it is the earliest known forms of air conditioning.
+Referred to as swamp coolers in the USA, this method is not only practical but cheap.

 The Egyptians achieved this by hanging wet blankets across the doors of their homes.
 When hot, dry air passes over or through the water, the air will cool off.
 You may notice similarities to how a dog will cool off naturally by panting.